marcotesch/aws-keyrotation-enforcer/README.md

 ## Prerequisites in v0.3.x

-In v0.3.0 the verification and validation of AWS SES E-Mail Identities is automatically handled.
+In v0.3.x the verification and validation of AWS SES E-Mail Identities is automatically handled.
+This includes the following types:

+- SOURCEMAIL address provided via AWS SAM parameter as the e-mail sender
+- Technical Contact addresses provided via `Contact` tag

-> As the API enforces that a verification request could only be send once per second, the AWS Lambda Timeout needs to be set accordingly high to verify all used E-Mail addresses.
+> As the AWS SES API enforces that some verification request could only be send once per second, the AWS Lambda Timeout needs to be set accordingly high to verify all used E-Mail addresses.

-As well the IAM entities using static credentials (in this case AWS IAM User) need to be Tagged according to the following Scheme
+IAM entities using static credentials (in this case AWS IAM users) need to be tagged according to the following scheme

 | Key     | Value                                |
 | ------- | ------------------------------------ |